edxu96/RexNet/docs/PhD/README.md

 * [siroky2011experimental](https://www.sciencedirect.com/science/article/pii/S0306261911001668) Experimental analysis of model predictive control for an energy efficient building heating system.
 There are two outputs and inputs in the model.
 * [spulber1996market](https://www.aeaweb.org/articles?id=10.1257/jep.10.3.135) Market microstructure and intermediation.
 The similarity does not refer to market makers being intermediaries.
 There are at least three layers between clients from the second perspective, while the market maker are the only layer between two sides.
 * [spyrou2019planning](https://www.nature.com/articles/s41560-019-0346-x) Planning power systems in fragile and conflict-affected states.
 * [varian2017intermediate](https://wwnorton.com/books/9780393689983/about-the-book/product-details) Intermediate microeconomics with calculus: a modern approach.
 Chapter 3 writes "it is often useful to think of the “same” good available in different locations or circumstances as a different good, since the consumer may value the good differently in those situations."
+The short-term elasticity is expected to decrease as the gate closure approaches.
 * [wang2012multiordering](https://pubsonline.informs.org/doi/pdf/10.1287/msom.1120.0387) A multiordering newsvendor model with dynamic forecast evolution.
 Discrete forecast evolutions are used, and there is only one target selling season.
 Instead, continuous updates are required in the CDA market and the provision process is discrete over time.
 * [woods2013simulation](https://ieeexplore.ieee.org/document/6262462) Simulation of wind power at several locations.
 * [sousa2019peer](https://www.sciencedirect.com/science/article/pii/S1364032119300462) Peer-to-peer and community-based markets: A comprehensive review.
+* [connell2014benefits](https://www.sciencedirect.com/science/article/pii/S1364032114005504) Benefits and challenges of electrical demand response: A critical review.
+In section, the necessity of continuous demand response is disucssed.

 ## Appendix